SabineEmden/fm-recipe-page/README.md

 ### Continued development

-I need to learn image optimization.
-Currently, the biggest file in this whole project is the screenshot I took for this README.
+I need to learn image optimization!
+Currently, the largest file in this project is the screenshot I took for this README.
 I learned how to optimize font files.
-Now my screenshot is bigger than all font files for this project combined.
+Now the file size of the screenshot is larger than the size of all font files combined.

 ### Useful resources

-- [Creative list styling](https://web.dev/articles/creative-list-styling) by Michelle Barker for web.de - This helped me to figure out how to style the list markers of both the ordered and unordered lists.
+- [Creative list styling](https://web.dev/articles/creative-list-styling) by Michelle Barker for web.de - This article helped me to figure out how to style the list markers for both the ordered and unordered lists.
 - [Styling tables](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Styling_tables) on MDN - This article is a good refresher for basic table styling techniques.

 ## Author